Hirevo/alexandrie/docker/README.md

 ## Steps

 ### Pull Image
-We provide a docker image you can use to run a local instance of Alexandrie.
-Pull it with
+We provided a docker image you can use to run a local instance of Alexandrie.
+Pull it with the command:
 > docker pull rtohaan/alexandrie:latest

-This image uses the default Alexandrie configuration and comes with sqlite installed.
+This image uses the default Alexandrie configuration that comes with a pre-installed SQLite3 for data storage.

-Alternatively, you can build it yourself from the root of this repo with
+Alternatively, you can build it yourself from the root of this repo with the command:
 > docker build -t alexandrie -f Dockerfile .

-The remaining steps assume you have pulled rtohaan/alexandrie:latest.
+The remaining steps assume you have pulled the image: rtohaan/alexandrie:latest.

 ### Setting up directories for application data
 Alexandrie requires 3 locations to store data.